emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
 1. Site does not have watch parties. ❌

 ***
+## VLOP
+### Score: 16/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. Sites UI is good, feels modern and unique. ✔️
+1. The site has watch lists, and you can login to sync them across devices. ✔️
+1. Site has decent sorting, random button, AI recommendations, and similar movies on each page. ✔️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌
+1. Has built in watch parties, streams are synced, controllable by both watchers. ✔️

+***
 ## Netplay